luketlancaster/funtimesWithNewComp/README.md

 # Funtimes with Git!

 Just tryin' a test some things!
 Will it work?!?!
 Who knows!!??
+Just tryin' a test some things!
+Will it work?!?!
+Who knows!!??
+Just tryin' a test some things!
+Will it work?!?!
+Who knows!!??
+Just tryin' a test some things!
+Will it work?!?!
+Who knows!!??

 This was added on the base1-off-master (or whatever) branch!
 First commit!

-this was added on a second commit on the base1-off-master brach!
+this was added on a second commit on the base1-off-master brach! this was added on a second commit on the base1-off-master brach!

 This was a test, to see if I got commit signing to work...